keithbuhler/keithbuhler.github.io/logic.md

 Every argument has two basic parts: the premises and the conclusion.
 The conclusion is the truth claim.
 (For example: "Obama is the 44th president" can be a conclusion.)
 Premises are statements that, if true, support or prove your conclusion.
 (For example, statements that support the claim above might be: "Obama won the presidential election" and "there were 43 U.S. Presidents before 2004.")

 ### Clear Terms
-Both premises and conclusions are expressed in words and sentences.
-Although human words can do many things -- express, praise, sing, blame, and so on -- the importance of words for arguing well is that they express *concepts*.
+Both premises and conclusions are expressed in *words*.
+Human words can do many things: they can praise, sing, blame, declare, persuade and so on.
+The importance of words for arguing well is that they express *concepts*.

 Concepts are the basic units of rational thought.
 Where do we get our concepts?
 Concept-acquisition is an interesting process.
 People disagree about how it works.
 A basic version is that the mind acquires concepts by a process called "apprehension".
 Here's a description from from Peter Kreeft: